ipums/ipums.github.io/_posts/2019/2019-01-31-gpl-do-we-need-to-wait-for-the-courts.md

 If they remove any confusing language that extends the definition of a derivative work, would the ambiguity be eliminated?

 What if instead, they simply state the conditions under which the license applies.
-So rather than trying to define linked programs as derivative works, the GPL simply stated that the act of linking with GPL code and distributing the linked program requires that the program be licensed under GPL.
+So rather than trying to define linked programs as derivative works, the GPL simply stated that the act of linking with GPL code and distributing the linked program requires that the program be licensed under the GPL.
 Avoid arguing whether the linked program is a derivative work or not.

-Imagine if FSF revised the GPL and its FAQ to eliminate all ambiguity without waiting for court action.
+Imagine if the FSF revised the GPL and its FAQ to eliminate all ambiguity without waiting for court action.
 This long overdue clarity -- simply stating unambiguously that the GPL applies when linking to GPL code -- would benefit the whole free and open source community.

 [^1]: It’s a well-written resource that I highly recommend for a open-source developer’s bookshelf.